Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Introduction

 Ono extended Frankel's theorem to the case when $(M^{2n},\omega)$ is symplectic and satisfies the Lefschetz condition, i.e., $\wedge \, \omega^{n-1}$ induces an isomorphism from $H^1(M,\R)$ to $H^{2n-1}(M,\R)$.
 K\"{a}hler manifolds are well-known to satisfy the Lefschetz condition.
 See \cite{McS} p.154 or \cite{O}.

 Unfortunately, Frankel's theorem does not extend to the symplectic category in general.
-In 1988, McDuff proved that Frankel's theorem holds for 4-dimensional symplectic manifolds.
-But she also found a 6-dimensional manifold with a symplectic non-Hamiltonian $S^1$ action whose fixed point set is not empty.
-In her example, all fixed components are 2-tori and all reduced spaces are diffeomorphic to $T^4$.
+In 1988, McDuff~\cite{MD} proved that Frankel's theorem holds for $4$-dimensional symplectic manifolds.
+But she also found a $6$-dimensional manifold with a symplectic non-Hamiltonian $S^1$ action whose fixed point set is not empty.
+In her example, all fixed components are $2$-tori and all reduced spaces are diffeomorphic to the $4$-torus.
 Other such kind of examples are still unknown.
+See also \cite{K}.

 As McDuff showed, the existence of fixed points does not guarantee that the symplectic circle action is Hamiltonian.
-But, with some conditions about weights of tangential representations at each fixed points, Frankel's theorem can be extended to the symplectic category.

-In \cite{TW}, Tolman and Weitsman proved Frankel's theorem in the case when the circle action is semifree and $M^{S^1}$ is finite.
-The main tool of their proof is the localization theorem and they also proved that the cohomology and equivariant cohomology groups are isomorphic to those of the product of $2$-spheres.
-Moreover, they proved that the total Chern class and the total equivariant Chern class are uniquely expressed in terms of elements in the image of injective $H^*(BS^1)$-algebra homomorphism $i^* : H^*(M) \rightarrow H^*(M^{S^1})$ where $i : M^{S^1} \hookrightarrow M$ is the inclusion.
-But the conjecture that $M \cong (\p^1)^n$ remains open when $n > 3$.
-In \cite{Go} and \cite{LO}, more about Frankel's theorem is discussed under some conditions.
+But Frankel's theorem can be extended to the symplectic category under some additional conditions .
+For example, Tolman and Weitsman~\cite{TW} considered semifree circle actions on closed symplectic manifolds with finite fixed points.
+They proved Frankel's theorem using the localization theorem for equivariant cohomology.
+In~\cite{Go} and~\cite{LO}, more about Frankel's theorem is discussed under some other conditions.